-Data Definition^J: The average number of calendar days between a new patient's PC completed appointment (clinic stops 322, 323, and 350, excluding Compensation and Pension appointments) and the earliest of three possible preferred (desired) dates (Electronic Wait List (EWL), Cancelled by Clinic Appointment, Completed Appointment) from the completed appointment date.
+Data Definition^j: The average number of calendar days between a new patient's PC completed appointment (clinic stops 322, 323, and 350, excluding Compensation and Pension appointments) and the earliest of three possible preferred (desired) dates (Electronic Wait List (EWL), Cancelled by Clinic Appointment, Completed Appointment) from the completed appointment date.
 Note that prior to FY 2015, this metric was calculated using the earliest possible create date.
-Blank cells indicate the absence of reported data.

-Data Definition: The average number of calendar days between an established patient's PC completed appointment (clinic stops 322, 323, and 350, excluding Compensation and Pension appointments) and the earliest of three possible preferred (desired) dates (Electronic Wait List (EWL), Cancelled by Clinic Appointment, Completed Appointment) from the completed appointment date.
-Blank cells indicate the absence of reported data.
+Data Definition: The average number of calendar days between an established patient's PC completed appointment (clinic stops 322, 323, and 350, excluding Compensation and Pension appointments) and the earliest of three possible preferred (desired) dates (Electronic Wait List (EWL), Cancelled by Clinic Appointment, Completed Appointment) from the completed appointment date

 Data Definition: The percent of assigned PC patients discharged from any VA facility who have been contacted by a PC team member within 2 business days during the reporting period.
 Patients are excluded if they are discharged from an observation specialty and/or readmitted within 2 business days to any VA facility.
 Team members must have been assigned to the patient's team at the time of the patient's discharge.
-Blank cells indicate the absence of reported data.

 Data Definition: This is a measure of where the patient receives his PC and by whom.
 A low percentage is better.
 The formula is the total VHA ER/Urgent Care Encounters While on Team (WOT) with a Licensed Independent Practitioner (LIP) divided by the number of PC Team Encounters WOT with an LIP plus the total number of VHA ER/Urgent Care Encounters WOT with an LIP.
-Blank cells indicate the absence of reported data.

-Prior OIG Reports [March 1, 2014 through March 1, 2017]
+Prior OIG Reports March 1, 2014 through March 1, 2017